 - → DO Create a permission slip at the start of the year that gives you permission to post photos of young people on your media sites.
-Take special note of people who have requested not to share their image or their child's image on social media. - → DO Be proactive about naming what you are doing and seek parental permission first.
-"I'm taking a photo for our Children's Group Instagram or website", and give the parent the choice to opt out if they would prefer "If you don't want your child to be in the photo let me know". - → NEVER include the full name of a child/youth along with their image: - If a photo/film is used online, avoid naming the child/youth (a caption such as 'children enjoyed a Diocese of Waikato & Taranaki Easter camp' is appropriate; 'Sarah Smith from Parish X enjoyed the Diocese of Waikato & Taranaki Easter camp' is not appropriate) - → LIMIT the amount of personal information that accompanies a photo/film.
-This includes any caption, information in an accompanying articles, recorded sound on film, and subsequent voiceover material: - never include email or phone contact information. - Remove the ability for people to 'tag' people in photos. - avoid information that would enable potential predators to learn more about a child/youth with a view to 'grooming' them as targets for abuse; e.g. 'Tony likes to play rugby and is in Year \ at X Primary School'. - → ONLY use images of children/youth in suitable clothing.
+Take special note of people who have requested not to share their image on social media - → DO Be proactive about naming what you are doing.
+"I'm taking a photo for our Youth Group Instagram", and give the option for young people to opt out if they would prefer "If you don't want to be in the photo just jump to the side!" - → DO Ask if you have a photo of a young person that you would like to share online even if they have signed a permission slip earlier in the year.
+"I took a great photo of you during our event today, Do you mind if I put it on our instagram?"
+Young people may be sensitive about images that they might think they don't look good in. - → NEVER include the full name of a child/youth along with their image: If a photo/film is used online, avoid naming the child/youth (a caption such as

+'children enjoyed a Diocese of Waikato & Taranaki Easter camp' is appropriate; 'Sarah Smith from Parish X enjoyed the Diocese of Waikato & Taranaki Easter camp' is not appropriate)

+- → LIMIT the amount of personal information that accompanies a photo/film.
+This includes any caption, information in an accompanying articles, recorded sound on film, and subsequent voiceover material: - never include email or phone contact information

+- Remove the ability for people to 'tag' people in photos - avoid information that would enable potential predators to learn more about a child/youth with a view to 'grooming' them as targets for abuse; e.g. 'Tony likes to play rugby and is in Year \ at X Primary School' - → ONLY use images of children/youth in suitable clothing.
 Images involving such activities as swimming, athletics and 'sleepovers' present a higher risk of inappropriate use.
-Photographs of these activities should: - focus on the activity (an entire group playing sports), rather than one person - show people who are swimming either fully in water or from the shoulders up - Do not include images of individuals in night attire - → CROP images to exclude sensitive areas of a photograph: - for example, an image of a group can sometimes be cropped to avoid showing someone who is dressed inappropriately or suggestively e.
-Guidelines for Appropriate Use of Social Networking Tools
+Photographs of these activities should: - focus on the activity (an entire group playing sports), rather than one person - show people who are swimming either fully in water or from the shoulders up - Do not include images of individuals in night attire - → CROP images to exclude sensitive areas of a photograph: - for example, an image of a group can sometimes be cropped to avoid showing someone who is dressed inappropriately or suggestively

+E. Guidelines for Appropriate Use of Social Networking Tools